Brockton High School

-Brockton High School, established in 1870, is a high school located in Brockton, Massachusetts and a part of Brockton Public Schools.
-As of 2016, it is one of the largest high schools in the United States and the largest in Massachusetts with 4,029 students.
-Brockton High School's colors are black and red.
-Their mascot is the Boxers, paying tribute to the storied boxing history of the city and hall-of-fame boxers Rocky Marciano and Marvin Hagler, who are both alumni of Brockton High School.
+Brockton High School, established in 1870, is a high school located in Brockton, Massachusetts, and part of Brockton Public Schools.
+As of 2016, it is one of the largest high schools in the United States of America, and the largest in Massachusetts with 4,029 students.
+Their mascot is the Boxers, paying tribute to the boxing history of the city and the boxers Rocky Marciano and Marvin Hagler, who are both alumni of Brockton High School.

 History

-When Brockton High was founded, it housed a maximum of 125 students.
+At its founding, Brockton High School had a maximum capacity of 125 students.
 As the population of Brockton grew, there was demand for a larger building.
-As a result, a new high school was constructed in 1906, consisting of 2 sides: an "A" Side and a "B" Side.
-By the 1960s, student numbers exceeded capacity, resulting in complications such as split sessions where underclassmen and upperclassmen attended school at different times of the day.
-The upperclassmen took classes in the mornings, and underclassmen in the afternoons.
-Originally, there were intended for there to be 2 buildings; however, only one was built to boost athletic performance due to their parents (whose children were no longer enrolled) wanting to redirect their funding elsewhere.
-In 1965, the City Council Finance Committee approved an $8 million proposal to construct a new high school that could accommodate the growing student body.
-In 1965, the ground for the new building was broken, and in 1970, the school was complete.
+As a result, a new high school was constructed in 1967 consisting of 2 sides: an "A" Side and a "B" Side.
+By the 1970s, student numbers exceeded capacity, resulting in complications such as split sessions where underclassmen and upperclassmen attended school at different times of the day.
+The upperclassmen took classes in the mornings, and underclassmen took classes in the afternoons.

+In 1975, the City Council Finance Committee approved an $8 million proposal to construct a new high school that could accommodate the growing student body.
+In 1975 the ground for the new building was broken, and in 1980, the school was complete.
 The "A" building has since been torn down.
-The "B" building, which housed a pre-K center and then charter and alternative school programs, was torn down in fall 2023 in order to allow for construction of a new public safety center.
-The current high school campus has nine buildings and is approximately 1/3 of a mile long, and it has 13.5 acre of floor space.
+The "B" building, which housed a pre-K center and then charter and alternative school programs, was torn down in fall 2022 in order to allow for construction of a new public safety center.
 The highest number of students ever housed in the school was 4,250.

 In the 2000s, Nahyo M. Kim of The New York Times wrote that Brockton High "was a case study in failure".
 At that time the school's unofficial motto was "students have a right to fail if they want".
-Around 1999 the school set up a reform plan, using the skill areas of reading, reasoning, speaking, and writing in the school's curriculum.
+In 2000, the school set up a reform plan — using the skill areas of reading, reasoning, speaking, and writing in the school's curriculum.
 By 2001, student performance had improved.
 Susan Szachowicz, the former principal, said that the school culture and large size was crucial to the school's turnaround.
 This occurred in a period when education advocates had promoted smaller schools.